 Take a moment and really think about that.

 Here are a few more questions to add to the list: Who even are they?
-What interests them?
-What turns them off?
+Their likes?
+Their dislikes?
 What do they need?
 What do they want?
-What problems are they facing?
+The problems are they facing?

 And here’s an important one: How can you provide them the best experience possible on your website?